Paklock/HackRF1/Create-a-simple-app.md

 ## Access radio hardware

+Now we’re going to dive into something a little more complex and bring radios into the mix.
+If you’re not familiar with the LPC43xx please read this first before continuing.
+[Firmware Architecture](https://github.com/eried/portapack-mayhem/wiki/Firmware-Architecture)

+So far we’ve only been dealing with application code with is ran on the M0 of the LPC43xx.
+Now we’re going to start working with the baseband side of the codebase which is ran on the LPC43xx’s M4 processor.
+Both of these processors use 8k worth of shared memory at `0x1008_8000 0x1008_a000` to pass messages to and from each other.
+The M0 controls all operations of the portapack while the M4 handles radio functions.

 Accessing the HackRF's radio hardware has been simplified with helper classes such as the [`TransmitterModel`](https://github.com/eried/portapack-mayhem/blob/next/firmware/application/transmitter_model.cpp) and [`ReceiverModel`](https://github.com/eried/portapack-mayhem/blob/next/firmware/application/receiver_model.cpp).
 Both of these classes interface with lower level functions and gives us a more piratical way to control the radio.

 Data being transmitted and received from the HackRF have their own set of helper classes and structs shuch as [`baseband`](https://github.com/eried/portapack-mayhem/blob/next/firmware/application/baseband_api.cpp) and [`SharedMemory`](https://github.com/eried/portapack-mayhem/blob/next/firmware/common/portapack_shared_memory.hpp).
 Classes found in `firmware/application/protocols/` like [`encoders`](https://github.com/eried/portapack-mayhem/blob/next/firmware/application/protocols/encoders.cpp) for example can also handle data being transmitted and received from the radio.